demirantay/books/business/dotcom.md

 ## Ladders and Funnels

+### The Secret Formula

-- `THE SECRET FORMULA` -- The secret formula consists of four simple questions.
+- The secret formula consists of four simple questions.
 These are the same four questions that I ask anyone who hires me for personal consultations

   Question #1: Who Is Your Dream Client?
 The first question you have to ask yourself is, Who do I actually want to work with?
 Most of us start with a product idea, never thinking about who we want as clients, customers, vendors, and associates.
 But these are the people you will be interacting with day in and day out.
 You’ll probably spend more time with these people than your own friends and family.
 You choose your significant other carefully, so why wouldn’t you take the same time and care in deciding who your dream client or customer will be?